 Yellow birch has a lower Janka rating, scoring 1260, which puts it around the middle of the chart and above other popular woods such as cherry and walnut.
 A lower score than hickory doesn't necessarily mean it's a worse option – it just means it's a little softer.
 In general, rustic birch hardwood flooring is durable against denting.
 While it doesn't hold up quite as well against scratches compared to hickory, its unique and uneven grain pattern typically makes small scuffs easier to hide.

 There are many hickory and birch hardwood flooring pros and cons, but the two share more similarities.
 Both have a more rustic, uneven appearance than traditional flooring options, making them popular in homes like remodeled farmhouses or country homes.
-Birch can come in a variety of colors from tan to reddish-brown, but color patterns can be a little more uneven than hickory.
-If you prefer a rustic feel but a more uniform color pattern, you might want to stick with hickory.
+Birch can come in a variety of colors from tan to reddish-brown, and color patterns tend to be a little more muted than hickory.
+If you prefer a rustic feel and a dramatic color pattern, you might want to stick with hickory.

 Rachelle Dragani is a freelance writer based in Brooklyn with extensive experience covering the lifestyle space.
 Her work on topics including smart home technology, pest control, living green, budget home repair and helpful household tips have appeared in publications including Bob Vila, Esquire, Popular Mechanics, Gizmodo and Yahoo.